atom-haskell-archive/haskell-ghc-mod/README.md

 - `"disable"` -- `true`/`false`.
 Will disable all ghc-mod functions entirely.
 If omitted, defaults to `false`.
 - `"suppressErrors"` -- `true`/`false`.
 Will suppress error pop-ups.
 Those still will be displayed in Atom's console (View → Developer → Toggle Developer Tools), so if someting seems wierd, one could check there.
 - `"ghcOptions"` -- Array of Strings.
 Options to pass to GHC.
 Can be useful to explicitly suppress warnings, e.g. `-fno-warn-unused-do-bind` or anything else.
+- `"ghcModOptions"` -- Array of Strings.
+Arbitrary options to pass to ghc-mod.
+Bear in mind that you shouldn't *really* change most ghc-mod options, since the package makes some assumptions on that part.
+Also only global ghc-mod options will work (i.e. no command-specific ones)

 Example: